-Another example is Expedia, who combine machine learning with image recognition to decide which photos a user sees when searching for a hotel, based on their previous interactions with the site and which convert the best.
+Another example is Expedia.
+Expedia combines machine learning with image recognition to decide which photos a user sees when searching for a hotel.
+This is done based on their previous interactions with the site and which convert the best.

-Some airlines are also starting to explore ways to personalise the presentation layer; usually focussing on how to increase ancillary attachment and revenue, either by prioritising which ancillaries are shown to the user or adapting some of the ancillary messaging.
-There are a few vendors whose platforms help airlines do this but typically they can enable only limited personalisation use cases as they are integrated at the UI tier rather than at the level of the digital experience services themselves.
+Some airlines are also starting to explore ways to personalise the presentation layer.
+They usually focus on how to increase ancillary attachment and revenue, either by prioritising which ancillaries are shown to the user or adapting some of the ancillary messaging.
+There are a few vendors whose platforms help airlines do this.
+And typically, they can enable only limited personalisation use cases.
+This often happens due to the fact that they are integrated at the UI tier rather than at the level of the digital experience services themselves.

 What is Dynamic Presentation?

-Dynamic Presentation refers to a set of tools for real-time personalisation of the experience through rules, experimentation and signals from other systems.
-It can help airlines to personalise not only the way their products and services are sold but also the overall user experience.
+Dynamic Presentation refers to a set of tools for real-time personalisation of the experience.
+It uses rules, experimentation and signals from other systems and can help airlines to personalise not only the way their products and services are sold but also the overall user experience.

 There are three constituent parts to Dynamic Presentation – layout, messaging and styling.
 A key benefit of Dynamic Presentation is that multiple parts of the experience can be customised and optimised at the same time.